triton-inference-server/pytriton/docs/installation.md

 pip install -U nvidia-pytriton
 ```

+!!! note "pip version"

+    The `pip` version must be at least 20.3.
+This is the first version of pip that supports the PEP-600 compliant `manylinux` platform tags used by PyTriton.

+    To upgrade an older version of pip, run:

+    ```shell
+    pip install -U pip
+    ```

+    [pip might install the pip package in the user site directory](https://github.com/pypa/pip/issues/1668).
+If it is your case, make sure that the `$HOME/.local/bin` is in your `$PATH` environment variable.

+!!! note "Triton Inference Server binaries"

-**Important**: The Triton Inference Server binary is installed as part of the PyTriton package.
+    The Triton Inference Server binaries are installed as part of the PyTriton package.

 ## Installation on Python 3.9+